-To apply for a retroactive University withdrawal, students must submit a formal letter of request to the Vice President for Academic Affairs within one calendar year of the last day of the semester for which the withdrawal is sought.
+To apply for a retroactive University withdrawal, students must submit a formal letter of request to Student Retention Services within one calendar year of the last day of the semester for which the withdrawal is sought.
 Requests made outside of this timeframe may be considered on a case-by-case basis.
 The student must include his/her name, JNumber, date(s) for the requested retroactive withdrawal, and supporting documentation to verify claims of illness, injury or emergency which precluded the student from applying for a University withdrawal during the semester of departure.
-The Vice President for Academic Affairs will assign the official date of the retroactive University withdrawal.
+Student Retention Services will assign the official date of the retroactive University withdrawal.

-The Vice President for Academic Affairs will consider requests for a retroactive withdrawal only if sufficient documentation is provided to support claims of extraordinary illness, injury, emergency or administrative/technical errors.
+Student Retention Services will consider requests for a retroactive withdrawal only if sufficient documentation is provided to support claims of extraordinary illness, injury, emergency or administrative/technical errors.
 The review process will be limited to a review of documents and student records.
-The Vice President for Academic Affairs will provide the student with a decision within ten working days of receipt of the request.
+Student Retention Services will provide the student with a decision within ten working days of receipt of the request.
 The decision of the Vice President of Academic Affairs is final.

-Please report to a Professional Advisor in Charles F. Moore or the Division of Graduate Studies in the Henry P. Jacobs Administration Building to receive a Student Withdrawal form.
+Please report to a Professional Advisor in the University Academic Advisment Center or the Division of Graduate Studies in the Henry P. Jacobs Administration Building to receive a Student Withdrawal form.